Dornubari Vizor September 15, 2023

 It is quite clear how powerful live content can be for community engagement.

 Types of live events include:

 Live podcasts have become a thing in recent years.
 Originally podcasts were valued for its on-demand media elements.
 The scheduled medium has become less relevant with the ability to watch what you want when you want.

 What has remained is the value of live events.
 Social media makes it a trending issue, a live discussion.

-A webinar is short for web seminar.
+A webinar is short for a web seminar.
 It is a method of live video streaming between a large number of individuals.
 It is a great way to teach/educate your digital audience, simulating a real-life classroom.

 The Facebook Live feature was added in 2016 and has sparked a new wave of content on the social media platform.
 Brands can Livestream and respond to comments.

-When Instagram live and stories came to the platform in 2016, it changed the game.
+When Instagram Live and Stories came to the platform in 2016, it changed the game.
 It gave another way for brands to communicate and market with communities.